newtonboy75/tg-product-listing/README.md

 ## Usage

 - Open your web browser and navigate to [http://localhost:5173/](http://localhost:5173/) to view the app.
 (Use http://localhost:4173/ if you want to see the build/preview version)
-- Use the dropdown to select different product categories to filter the listings.
-- The app will fetch products dynamically based on the selected category without reloading the page.
+- The app will fetch products dynamically based on the text typed in the search input without reloading the page.